whitefusionhq/crystallized/README.md

 * `CrystallineElement` - a base subclass of LitElement which provides syntax benefits for Ruby2JS users as well as includes the two controllers above.

-Crystalline uses Ruby 3 and Ruby2JS to compile its source code to modern ES6+ JavaScript.
+Crystalline uses Ruby 3 and Ruby2JS to compile its source code to modern ES6+ JavaScript ([example](https://unpkg.com/crystalline-element?module)).
 Crystalline can be used with _any modern JS bundler_ as well as directly in buildless HTML using `script type="module"`.

 Crystalline works great as a spice on top of server-rendered markup originating from backend frameworks like [Rails](https://rubyonrails.org) or static sites generators like [Bridgetown](https://www.bridgetownrb.com)—providing features not normally found in web component libraries that assume they're only concerned with client-rendered markup and event handling.